Apple And Disney Lead The Dow Jones Lower

 Here are the day's winners and losers from the Dow Jones, according to data from Benzinga Pro.

-Microsoft Corporation (NASDAQ: MSFT) was the only gainer for the Dow Jones Tuesday.
+Merck & Co., Inc. (NYSE: MRK) was the only gainer for the Dow Jones Monday.

-Caterpillar Inc. (NYSE: CAT), Apple Inc (NASDAQ: AAPL) and Walt Disney Co (NYSE: DIS) were among the top losers for the Dow Jones.
+Intel Corporation (NASDAQ: INTC), Walt Disney Co (NYSE: DIS) and Apple Inc (NASDAQ: AAPL) were among the top losers for the Dow Jones.

 Elsewhere On The Street